NBKRedSpy/CardSurvival-RemapHotkeys/README.md

 The user will need to close the screen with the X button.
 * Fix:  Inspection popups could be invoked when disabled.

+## 1.1.3
+* Fix: Corrects the accept action fro "Inspection Window" executing when a "sub popup" is overlaying the buttons.
+For example:  Trashing spoiled food.
+Would eat instead of confirming the throw away option that is a "sub popup".
+(Sorry for the diahreia!)